emoon/Score/README.md

 left off (While GOAL is an acronym Score! is not but I figured it's better to have a name that resembles GOAL and builds on it instead of calling it GOAL++ or GOAL#) so what is the aim of Score!?

-Here is a blogpost I did not long ago about Score! http://altdevblogaday.com/introducing-score
+Here is a blogpost I did not long ago about Score!
+[Introducing Score!](http://altdevblogaday.com/introducing-score)

 Productivity
 ------------